johannes-titz/mimosa/README.md

 As an example data set we will use exam scores of 4,059 students from 65 schools in Inner London (Goldstein et al., 1993), which is available in the R package *mlmRev* (Bates, Maechler, & Bolker, 2019).
-The variables are described in Table [1](#tab:data).
+The variables are described in the table below.
 Here, we will focus on the exam score as the outcome variable and use LRT and school type as a predictor.
 The standardized exam score is a total score of different subjects taken in a public examination at age 16.
 LRT is the London Reading Test, taken at the age of 11.
 Both variables are already
 ![z](https://latex.codecogs.com/png.latex?z "z")-standardized in the
 data set.
 The other variables are described in more detail in Goldstein et al. (1993) and Nuttall, Goldstein, Prosser, & Rasbash (1989).